-- Complete the Confidential Health History Form (also available in the International Center by request) before scheduling the required health clearance or physical examination.
+- Complete the Confidential Health History Form (also available in the Office of International Affairs by request) before scheduling the required health clearance or physical examination.
 Bring the form completed to your appointment.

 - Be sure to read the UCEAP Health Clearance Instructions prior to your appointment.

-- Bring a copy of UCEAP Health Clearance Form (also available in the International Center by request) with you to your appointment.
+- Bring a copy of UCEAP Health Clearance Form (also available in the Office of International Affairs by request) with you to your appointment.
 Be sure to complete your name, campus, and program information at the top of the form for your physician.

-- Make sure to read and review UCEAP insurance information in the UCEAP pre-departure portal under the Insurance tab.
+- Make sure to read and review UCEAP insurance information in the UCEAP Portal under the Predeparture Insurance tab.

-- UCEAP semester and yearlong students: choose whether to automatically be enrolled in SHIP or waive out of SHIP by the waiver deadline (UCEAP students are required to carry domestic health insurance coverage in addition to UCEAP’s insurance).
+- Semester and yearlong students: choose whether to automatically be enrolled in SHIP or waive out of SHIP by the waiver deadline (students are required to carry domestic health insurance coverage in addition to the program's travel insurance).

 - Some medications commonly available by prescription in the U.S., are illegal or otherwise unavailable in other countries.
 Research your medications prior to departure.

 - Make sure you receive any required immunizations.
 If you are planning to schedule your examination on campus be sure to make an appointment at least 2 weeks in advance.